Dickens Heath: Origins of the new village

 The origins of the new village date back to November 1989 and Solihull Council's need to accommodate 8,100 new homes between 1988 and 2001.
-The Solihull Unitary Development Plan proposed a settlement of 850 new houses adjacent to the existing hamlets of Dickens Heath Road and Tythebarn Lane.
+The Solihull unitary development plan proposed a settlement of 850 new houses adjacent to the existing hamlets of Dickens Heath Road and Tythebarn Lane.

-In May 1991, there was a public enquiry into objections and, following a favourable response by the Government Inspector, Solihull Council approved the principle of the Dickens Heath project in December 1992.
+In May 1991, there was a public enquiry into objections and, following a favourable response by the government inspector, Solihull Council approved the principle of the Dickens Heath project in December 1992.

-From the outset, the Council decided that Dickens Heath would be special and would not be just a large housing estate in the country.
+From the outset, the council decided that Dickens Heath would be special and would not be just a large housing estate in the country.
 The Council decided that the new development would be based on the model of a traditional village, made up of shops, offices, restaurants, and homes as well as a school, library, village hall, doctors' surgery, pub, village green and country park.
-London architects John Simpson and Partners devised a concept plan, which was developed and refined to become the approved Master Plan in 1995.
-The four key elements of the Master Plan were that the new settlement should:
+London architects John Simpson and Partners devised a concept plan, which was developed and refined to become the approved masterplan in 1995.
+The four key elements of the masterplan were that the new settlement should: